bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

     T& operator=(const T& t)
     {x=t.x; return *this; } // Assignment operator
+                            // The compiler creates a default one for coincident class types
+                            // The default one may raise issues such as unwanted aliasing
+                            // eg. there are pointers as attributes of the class

     ~T();                   // Destructor (automatic cleanup routine)
                             // Put manual memory deallocations here if needed